nomeata/haskell-via-sokoban/03-polymorphism.md

 Case expressions
 ================

-Finally, a small syntactic gimmick, that you might find useful when doing the homework.
+Finally, a small syntactic gimmick which you might find useful when doing the exercises.

 So far, the only place where we can do pattern matching is when we define a function.
 This is sufficient, but sometimes annoying, as it requires local